sigp/opcode-purity/README.md

 simultaneously failing on a `slash()` transaction.

-This document is the result of "reverse engineering" the following two contracts and the majority of the credit of this document is deserving to their authors:
+This document is the result of "reverse engineering" the following two contracts and the majority any credit attributed to this document is deserving of their authors:

 - [Serpent Purity Checker](https://github.com/ethereum/research/blob/master/impurity/check_for_impurity.se) in [ethereum/research](https://github.com/ethereum/research) by "vub".
 I think the author is Vitalik Buterin, but I am not sure.
 - [LLL Port](https://github.com/ethereum/casper/pull/143/files) of the above